 Making a major lifestyle change isn’t easy.
 If you do plan to go on a keto diet, follow these tips to help maintain ketosis and reap its many benefits for the brain and body:

-- Eat healthy fats, such as olive oil, avocados, nuts and seeds
+• Eat healthy fats, such as olive oil, avocados, nuts and seeds

-- Prioritize animal protein rich in docosahexaenoic acid (DHA), found in salmon, mussels, oysters and snow crab, or foods with choline, like eggs, liver, and grass-fed beef
+• Prioritize animal protein rich in docosahexaenoic acid (DHA), found in salmon, mussels, oysters and snow crab, or foods with choline, like eggs, liver, and grass-fed beef

-- Stay active with regular exercise
+• Stay active with regular exercise

-- Wait to eat at least 12 hours between the final meal of the day to the first meal the next day
+• Wait to eat at least 12 hours between the final meal of the day to the first meal the next day

-- Eat the final meal of the day at least 3 hours before bed
+• Eat the final meal of the day at least 3 hours before bed

-- Supplement with exogenous ketones
+• Supplement with exogenous ketones as you begin a keto diet

 Some who switch to a keto diet experience symptoms such as the “keto flu.”
 This often occurs due to dehydration.
 If you experience these symptoms, make sure to drink plenty of water.
-You can also rehydrate by increasing your intake of sea salt, which provides minerals and electrolytes.
+You can also rehydrate by increasing your intake of high-quality sea salt, which provides minerals and electrolytes.
 When in doubt, make sure to consult with your doctor to find out if the keto diet is right for you.

 When to Take Exogenous Ketones

-Keep in mind: Taking exogenous ketone supplements is part of an overall strategy for long-term brain health.
+Keep in mind: Transitionally taking exogenous ketone supplements is part of an overall strategy for long-term brain health.
 Things like exercise, getting enough sleep, and managing stress also matter.
 You can support your brain with herbal supplements, too.
 Dr. Bredesen co-formulated NeuroQ Memory & Focus to boost cognitive performance with clinically-researched ingredients.